Q. How do I apply for financial aid?

 Q. How can I be considered Independent when completing the FAFSA?

 To be considered an independent student when completing the Free Application for Federal Student Aid (FAFSA), you must meet be able to answer "Yes" to one of the FAFSA Dependency questions: Dependency Status.
 If you answer "No" to all questions, parental demographic and income information, as well as the signature of at least one parent, must be provided on the FAFSA in addition to the student's.

 There is a Dependency Appeal process.
 However, only well-documented appeals of extreme parental estrangement may be approved.
 Living apart from your parents, being financially independent of your parents, or parents refusing to provide their information on the FAFSA does not allow you to be independent for financial aid purposes.
-Contact your campus Solution Center/Student Affairs Office or the UW Colleges Student Financial Aid Office to discuss your situation.
+Contact the UW Colleges Student Financial Aid Office to discuss your situation.

 Q. What is the Verification process?